 By Scott Stilphen

 Todd Marshall was a programmer and engineer at the famed James Wickstead Design Associates (JWDA) and was responsible for most of the sound effects and music in their games.
-He talked with us about his experiences in the video game industry in the 1980s and of developing his 'warped' sense of music.
+He talked with me about his experiences in the video game industry in the 1980s and of developing his 'warped' sense of music.